Body London Model &...

 Gemma has used her own modelling experience to create a new style of model agency.
 Her belief that the catwalk can work alongside curve models, that business can work alongside inclusivity, has energised her new agency.

 She has developed new agency concepts, like a dedicated none booking team exclusively providing models with career guidance, diet advice and model feedback, all driven by the Millennial concept of the model, within the Fashion business, as an integral and equal part. ( To view Gemma's TV debate click on the TV screen> ).

 To quote "Gemma Howorth has created the first truly millennial model agency".

 Charley: Body London Model and being transgender…

-Charley’s journey has required a self will and belief that only she can explain (Click, the image on the right, > to view her story).
+Charley’s journey has required a self will and belief that only she can explain ( To view Charley's story, click on her image>).
 The physical process of change, in a professional environment can be less intimidating than the mental situations you need to progress through.
 Not least the degree of passing acceptance within the transgender community itself, which can create a strong negative effect, in the journey of wider acceptance for trans people.

 A part of this wider acceptance, is becoming an openly transgender model, with a supportive agency, in the public eye.

 Hannah: Body London Model and modesty…